 A mid-size SUV will be about $100 more to ship than a car.
 A half ton pick up will be about $150 more to ship than a car.
 Bigger or customized trucks and SUVs will have even higher additional costs.
 Cars with low ground clearance, modifications, or a convertible top will also have some additional costs but because they are still small it will usually not be that much unless the modifications are extreme.
 Non running vehicles also have additional costs though how much will depend on the pick up and drop off locations.

 Book with carriers directly.
 If you will be shipping on the same route again save the carrier’s info to avoid broker fees next time.
+This is an especially useful tip for snowbirds.
+You can get your carrier’s schedule weeks in advance and plan a flight around it for maximum convenience and of course you will know the company and can trust them with your car.
+This can save a lot of hassle.

 So how much does it cost to ship a car?
 The map below will help you get a rough idea of what your cost will be.
 Hover over the state you are shipping from and you will see a list of popular destinations and the cost to ship to those destinations.
 Keep in mind that these prices will change depending on your circumstances.
 To get a personalized quote use our quote request form.